Types of Machine Learning algorithms You Should known

 • Search Engine Optimization: AI-based search engines refine their ranking algorithms by learning from both user-labeled relevance scores and vast amounts of unlabeled search queries.

-4. Reinforcement Learning: Learning Through Rewards and Punishments
+4. Reinforcement Learning: Learning Through Interaction

 Key Applications of Reinforcement Learning: